A sinking feeling hits my gut as I slip onto the couch at the end of the day.

 - I read a book that someone else recommended.

-- I took a deep breath when tension started to build.
+- I took a deep breath when the tension started to build.

 - I separated myself from a situation until I could bring calm.